 2. Discover and profile to give greater control

-3. Monitor sessions with full playback
+3. Monitor and manage sessions, with full playback

-Your solution should record privileged sessions in real time via a proxy session monitoring service for SSH and RDP without revealing the password.
+Your solution should record privileged sessions in real-time via a proxy session monitoring service for SSH and RDP without revealing the password.
 DVR-style playback provides detailed auditing of shared account access, helping to meet password protection and audit regulations for compliance mandates listed in SOX, HIPAA, GLBA, PCI DSS, FDCC, FISMA, and others.

 4. Make it easy on yourself by using standard desktop tools